 St. Thomas's Day School

-St. Thomas’s Day School is a co-educational independent day school serving children from Kindergarten through 6th grade and is rooted in both character education and academic rigor.
+St. Thomas’s Day School is a co-educational independent day school serving children from kindergarten through 6th grade.
+It is is noted for both is character education and academic rigor.
 For over 60 years, St. Thomas's Day School has been the primary outreach ministry of St. Thomas's Church.
 The parish founded the Day School in 1956, under the auspices of then-Rector the Rev. William Randolph Robbins.
 It began as a nursery school, but, under the leadership of Dr. E. Dorothy Asch, soon expanded to its current configuration of pre-K through 6th grade.

 For more information, see the

 St. Thomas's Day School website.

 To keep up with current events, "Like" the

 Mission Statement: St. Thomas’s Day School is a diverse community of children, teachers, parents and parishioners working together to foster learning in the context of faith and personal commitment.
 As a mission of Saint Thomas’s Episcopal Church, the Day School seeks to educate children broadly by cultivating intelligence while engaging heart and spirit.
 The School seeks to motivate children of diverse races, creeds, and backgrounds to become independent thinkers who appreciate, understand and serve others.